Please take a few moments to review the following information and guidelines in preparation for your upcoming specialist certification examination.

 What happens between my test completion and notification?

-Although there is a time lapse between the close of the examination window and the availability of examination results, much is happening during this period of time.
+Although there is a time lapse between the close of the examination window and the availability of examination results, there is a lot activity occurring during this period of time.
 Key validation takes place after the exam window closes in March.
 Key validation is a process of preliminary scoring and item analysis of the exam data, followed by careful evaluation of the item-level data, to identify potentially flawed or incorrect items prior to final scoring.
-During April and early May, standard setting committees are convened at the NBME to participate in content-based standard setting studies.
+During April and early May, standard setting committees are convened at PSI to participate in content-based standard setting studies.
 The outcome of each committee's standard setting meeting is the recommendation of a passing standard of each of the specialty examinations during their May meeting.
-NBME then scores the specialist certification examinations and candidates are notified of their exam results as soon as this information is received by the Postprofessional Credentialing Division.
+PSI then scores the specialist certification examinations and candidates are notified of their exam results as soon as this information is received by the specialist certification office.